-Renminbi drops and trade war escalates; General strike in Hong Kong as Carrie Lam makes thing worse
+Renminbi drops and trade war escalates; General strike in Hong Kong as Carrie Lam makes things worse

 The Chinese side has started its retaliations against the latest threat of new American tariffs on US imports.